Grant: If Fury wanted eye candy, he could have at least picked Romanoff.

 In the Short Trips & Sidesteps story "A Town Called Eternity", the Master shrinks a velociraptor to six inches tall (in self-defence) but then keeps it around to kick it, the story noting "Its suffering made him happy".

-Seven Moffat had Missy kill Osgood in "Death in Heaven", to show the audience she's not just engaging in Comedic Sociopathy, but is irredeemably evil.
+Steven Moffat had Missy kill Osgood in "Death in Heaven", to show the audience she's not just engaging in Comedic Sociopathy, but is irredeemably evil.